 The Evaluation Team used a combination of document review, focus groups, meetings, site visits, interviews, and personal observations to gather information about the ASGP in particular, and the overall environment for CSO development programming in Afghanistan in general.
 The methodology of using focus groups and interviews was designed to gather qualitative data about the performance of the grants program to supplement statistical data from ASGP reports.
+These data were used to conduct an analysis of the perceptions of the women's civil society organizations assisted by the program grants and their internal capacity.

-The Evaluation team met with and interviewed dozens of people, including USAID/ Afghanistan staff; Creative Associates/ASGP staff; ASGP grantee civil society organizations (CSOs) staff and beneficiaries; non-ASGP grantee CSOs and NGOs; people from other USAID-funded programs; MoWA and DoWA representatives; and others who had special expertise or insight into the international development context in Afghanistan.
-The Evaluation Team chose grantee organizations and beneficiaries to interview and to participate in focus groups based on input from USAID/Afghanistan staff and on the desire for diversity based on region, sector (advocacy, economic development, family/women's health, education/literacy, social/political), whether completed or ongoing, and with an attempt to have at least 50% of the grantee organizations headed by women represented.
-Grant recipients were contacted using these criteria, except in Bamyan, where the focus groups were organized by the Private Sector and Gender Advisor for USAID at the Bamyan New Zealand PRT.
+The Evaluation Team met with and interviewed dozens of people, including USAID/ Afghanistan staff; Creative Associates/ASGP staff; ASGP grantee civil society organizations (CSOs) staff and beneficiaries; non-ASGP grantee CSOs and NGOs; people from other USAIDfunded programs; MoWA and DoWA representatives; and others who had special expertise or insight into the international development context in Afghanistan.
+The Evaluation Team chose grantee organizations and beneficiaries to interview and to participate in focus groups based on input from USAID/Afghanistan staff and on the desire for diversity based on region, sector (advocacy, economic development, family/women's health, education/literacy, social/political), whether completed or ongoing, and in an attempt to have at least 50 percent of the grantee organizations headed by women represented.
+Grant recipients were contacted using these criteria, except in Bamyan, where the focus groups were organized by USAID staff.
 During the focus group discussions, the Evaluation Team asked standardized questions developed from USAID's questions in the Scope of Work about the value of the grants program and how it was run.
-Focus groups were run in English and Dari, with translation provided by Manizha Wafeq.
+Focus groups were conducted in English and Dari.
 Many participants asked that we not attribute what they said, fearful of ASGP staff or the donor learning that they had criticized the program.
 The Evaluation Team stayed in Kabul City, but also traveled to carry out focus groups in Mazar-e-Sharif, Herat, Parwan, and Bamyan.
 A trip to Jalalabad was cancelled for safety reasons.
 No focus group was held in Kabul, but the team did extensive interviews with grantees from Kabul and other parts of Afghanistan, including Jalalabad, and made several site visits to grantees while in Kabul City.

 The Evaluation Team strove to be as autonomous as possible in order to have candid discussions and gather accurate information.
 Except for the focus groups in Bamyan, the Evaluation Team invited focus group participants, held the focus groups in space provided by CSOs or DoWAs, and USAID and ASGP staff were not present.
-We made clear that we were independent members of an Evaluation Team and were not USAID, ASGP, Creative Associates, or government employees, that we had no authority to give or withhold grant money, and that we did not know whether the ASGP would end, continue, or change.
+The Evaluation Team members made clear they were independent and were not USAID, ASGP, Creative Associates, or government employees; that they had no authority to give or withhold grant money; and that they did not know whether the ASGP would end, continue, or change.

-The Evaluation Team had some concerns with data obtained from the Bamyan focus groups because three USAID employees were present, and the morning group participants were "handpicked" ASGP success stories.
-However, information and experiences of Bamyan participants were very similar to that of participants in other provinces, so validated information was included in the Team's findings and conclusions.
+The Evaluation Team had concerns about the data obtained from the Bamyan focus groups because three USAID employees were present, and the morning group participants were "handpicked" ASGP success stories.
+However, information and experiences of Bamyan participants were very similar to those of participants in other provinces, so validated information was included in the Team's findings and conclusions.

-An expanded section on the Evaluation Team's methodology can be found in Annex C. A list of people the Evaluation Team talked to, and the names and organizations of focus group participants are included in Annex B. Focus group questions are found in Annex D, although not every question was asked in every group, and spontaneous follow-up questions prompted by the group discussion are not included.
+An expanded section on the Evaluation Team's methodology can be found in Annex C. Focus group questions are found in Annex D, although not every question was asked in every group, and spontaneous follow-up questions prompted by the group discussion are not included.